researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 and run it using the scripts introduced in  `Readme.md`.

 To use it outside the virtual machine, do the followings:
-1. Connect an Android device of api 23 via adb;
+1. Connect an Android device of API 23 via adb;
-2. Prepare the configuration file metioned in `Readme.md`;
+2. Prepare the configuration file mentioned in `Readme.md`;
 3. Run
     ```bash
     java -jar ComboDroid.jar PATH_TO_CONFIGURATION_FILE